SNAPPING TURTLE - CHELYDRA SERPENTINA

-Teresa Stewart and students of the Northwestern Academy of Homeopathy.
+Teresa Stewart and other volunteers.
 Themework by Lori Foley and Sandra Haering.

 Sixteen provers took the remedy administered in 6C, 12C, and 30C potencies.
 The proving was double blind format in which neither the supervisors nor the provers were aware of the substance they were taking.
 During the proving, provers logged symptoms on a daily basis and were in daily contact with their supervisor until symptoms subsided.

 Please email us for access to this remedy.